1:7 High Assurance

 This is Not Easy

 If this entire chapter felt like drowning in the deep end of the pool, that's okay.
 The goal is not to understand the abstruse nuances of every computer science problem.
-Simply knowing that these problems exist (and that smart people are working to solve them) puts you far ahead of everyone who has not taken the time to familiarize themselves with the fundamental issues involved in moving every mission critical IT system on earth to a distributed ledger.
+Simply knowing that these problems exist (and that smart people are working to solve them) puts you far ahead of everyone who has not taken the time to familiarize themselves with the fundamental issues involved in moving every mission critical IT system on earth to distributed ledger infrastructure.

 Part I is intended to serve as menu of raw ingredients that can be combined, dismantled, and re combined at will.
 Which consensus mechanisms, programming languages, virtual machines, etc. will ultimately constitute the "good architecture" of this new ecosystem is anyone's guess.

 However, knowing that something will emerge from this primordial soup of computer science innovation is important.
-Moreover, knowing that "fit" designs (which actually solve real problems) will hopefully beat out vaporware in the long term gives some solace to the investor.
+Moreover, knowing that "fit" designs (which actually solve real problems) will beat out vaporware in the long term gives some solace to the investor.

 To bridge the technical with the socio-cultural, our next chapter will be devoted to the logic being developed to help distributed ledger systems interact with real world, including identity management and binding arbitration use cases.